matthew-shaw/blog/docs/posts/fitness-journey.md

 ## Let's go!

-I'll been keeping track of my progress week-by-week and sharing updates [in another post](fitness-progress.md).
+I'll been keeping track of my progress week-by-week and sharing updates [in this post](fitness-progress.md).